shidel/except70/README.md

 heap of you use it for storage of other data.
 It's best to just set your capacity once at the beginning of the program and forget about it.

+There is also a simple ATTEMPT function.
+You can provide it the address of a procedure which takes no parameters.
+You must either have the {$F+} compiler directive enabled or declare the procedure with the FAR keyword.
+The unit will wrap that procedure in a TRY/DONE block and execute it.
+If no exception occurs, the ATTEMPT function will return a zero.
+If an exception occurs, it will return the exception error number (or 1 when not assigned a value).

 At this time, more testing needs done.